Direct limits in categories of normed vector lattices and Banach lattices: Direct limits: existence via three standard constructions

 \subsection{Direct limits of vector lattices}

 Every direct system in the category $\VLLH$ of vector lattices and lattice homomorphisms has a direct limit in $\VLLH$.
 This was first established by Filter in \cite{filter:1988}.
 His method is to first regard the system as a direct system in $\SET$, and then supply the canonical direct limit in this category with the structure of a vector lattice to produce a direct limit in $\VLLH$.
 This is also the method as reviewed in \cite{van_amstel_van_der_walt_UNPUBLISHED:2022}.
 There is, however, an alternate approach that is, perhaps, more transparent.
 It uses a well-known construction that is applied in many non-analytical categories of practical interest.
 The idea is to start with a direct system in the category $\VS$ of vector spaces and linear maps, and construct a direct limit of that system in $\SET$, but in such a way that the set~$E$ in that direct limit in $\SET$ is already naturally a vector space.
 It is then virtually immediately clear that also a direct limit of the system in $\VS$ has been found.
 If the system is in $\VLLH$, then this standard construction (as we shall call it) equally evidently produces a direct limit in $\VLLH$.
-With a little help from the general toolbox in \cref{sec:interval_preserving_and_almost_interval_preserving_linear_maps}, this also works in the category $\VLIPLH$ of vector lattices and interval preserving lattice homomorphisms, where the existence of direct limits was first established in \cite[Proposition~3.4]{van_amstel_van_der_walt_UNPUBLISHED:2022}).
+With a little help from the general toolbox in \cref{sec:interval_preserving_and_almost_interval_preserving_linear_maps_and_lattice_homomorphisms}, this also works in the category $\VLIPLH$ of vector lattices and interval preserving lattice homomorphisms, where the existence of direct limits was first established in \cite[Proposition~3.4]{van_amstel_van_der_walt_UNPUBLISHED:2022}).

-The whole setup shows naturally that certain direct limits are also direct limits in supercategories, as in \cite[Proposition~3.4]{van_amstel_van_der_walt_UNPUBLISHED:2022}.
+The whole setup shows naturally that certain direct limits are also direct limits in categories `to the right' in a chain of categories, as in \cite[Proposition~3.4]{van_amstel_van_der_walt_UNPUBLISHED:2022}.
 Furthermore, in contrast to the approach in \cite{filter:1988}, this construction can easily be adapted to work for direct limits of normed lattices and Banach lattices.

 Suppose, then, that $\Edirsys$ is a direct system in $\VS$.
 We construct a direct limit of the system in $\SET$.
 For this, consider the vector space

 and its linear subspace

 We define the linear maps $\maptwo_i\colon E_i\to {\widetilde E}$ by setting